How to File a Car Insurance Claim: Step-by-Step Guide for 2026

 Pincher's Pro Tip

 Wait until you reach Maximum Medical Improvement (MMI) before settling injury claims.
-Accepting a settlement before knowing the full extent of your injuries can leave you responsible for thousands in future medical bills.
+Accepting a settlement before knowing the full extent of your injuries can leave you responsible for thousands in future medical bills that the insurer will no longer cover.

 Tips for Maximizing Your Claim